Wreaths Across America: Conflicts of interest

-Conflict of interest charges have been made against Wreaths Across America because this charity has an exclusive for-profit supplier, Worcester Wreath Company, also run by the Morrill family in the same town.
+Conflict of interest charges have been made against WAA because this charity has an exclusive for-profit supplier, Worcester Wreath Company, also run by the Morrill family in the same town.
 The charity's purchases of wreaths from this company account for most of the company's revenue and profits.
 In late 2015, The Wall Street Journal reported serious conflicts of interest with potential malfeasance in governance and contracting.
 In 2015 alone, the Journal reported profits of over $1 million on sales of over 850,000 wreaths to the charity raising concerns about competitive bidding, reporting that several competitors had asked to bid significantly below the price offered by Worcester Wreath company but were denied access.
 In 2016, Wreaths Across America, implemented a request for proposal process for the provision of wreaths which is managed by the board of directors.
-The organization has stated that they intend to address perceptions of conflict of interest by selecting an outside agency to manage the entire RFP process in 2023.
+In 2023, the organization stated that conflicts of interest are addressed by having an outside agency manage the entire RFP process.

+In 2024, 76% of WAA's program-related expenses went directly to Worcester Wreaths.

+As of December 2025, CharityWatch rated Wreaths Across America with a question mark and noted governance concerns.
+The Better Business Bureau's page for WAA said it had not disclosed documents the BBB requires for a charity to be listed.

 Flagpole of Freedom Park proposal

 In early 2022, Morrill Worcester announced a proposed Flagpole of Freedom Park to be located on 2500 acre of his family's land in Columbia Falls in Downeast Maine.
-The project is separate from Wreaths Across America and is managed by Morrill, Rob, and Mike Worcester.
-While Morrill is the founder of both projects they are run by different management teams and governed independently of each other.

-The centerpiece flagpole has a planned height of 1461 ft, slightly taller than the Empire State Building, and including the hill below it will be 1776 ft above sea level (a reference to 1776, the year of the U.S.'s declaration of independence), with two observation decks, one at the top.
-LeMessurier Consultants has been tasked with designing the structure.
-The size of the flag has been described as the size of one and a half American football fields.
+The centerpiece flagpole had a planned height of 1461 ft, slightly taller than the Empire State Building, and including the hill below it would have risen to 1776 ft above sea level (a reference to 1776, the year of the U.S.'s declaration of independence), with two observation decks, one at the top.
+LeMessurier Consultants had been tasked with designing the structure.
+The size of the flag had been described as the size of one and a half American football fields.

-The park is also slated to include 55 individual remembrance-wall parks carved with the names of every military veteran in US. history.
-The entry to the park is to be a faux-historical village known as Village of Old Glory, with museums, restaurants, shops, hotels and a live event venue.
+The park was also slated to include 55 individual remembrance-wall parks carved with the names of every military veteran in US. history.
+The entry to the park was to be a faux-historical village known as Village of Old Glory, with museums, restaurants, shops, hotels and a live event venue.

-Morrill Worcester's son Mike said that the for-profit park will not seek government funding and hopes to obtain private funding.
+Morrill Worcester's son Mike said that the for-profit park would not seek government funding and hopes to obtain private funding.